Vertigo-GX/ProfessionalVillagers/README.md

 * Interacting with a wandering trader while holding an emerald block dismisses it after 5 seconds.
 Doesn't dismiss traders spawned by spawn eggs.
 * Interacting with a villager while holding a poisonous potato resets its trade offers, level and experience.
 The villager must have the Weakness effect, same as when curing a zombie villager with a golden apple.
 The potato is consumed in the process.
 * Interacting with a librarian while holding an enchanted book teaches it a random enchantment from said book.
 Can be done once per master-level librarian.
 The book is consumed in the process.
-* Modifies the trade offers of certain professions:
+* Modifies the trade offers of selected professions:
-    * Farmers now always have the pumpkin trade.
+    * Farmers always have the pumpkin trade.
-    * Fishermen now always have the raw cod trade.
+    * Fishermen always have the raw cod trade.
-    * Toolsmiths no longer sell axes, but always have the diamond hoe and diamond shovel trades.
+    * Toolsmiths always have the diamond hoe and diamond shovel trades.
 * All features are optional.

 ### Configuration: